rodac11/Noter/README.md

 ### Multiple saved targetFileNames
 I.e. having more than one default destination for notes, specified either by an argument when starting the program or as a prompt after writing the note.

+### Get/review notes (randomly?)
+I would have implemented this earlier but calling **cat** on my terminal does the easily enough, so I didn't bother.
+A way to make it a fun feature would be to display a random note/task.
+I've used dice rolls to choose which task in my to-do list I'll get to first, so this feels slightly more worthwhile than a re-do of **cat**.y, C, o

 ### Setup commands
 I.e. being able to run Noter and specifying targetFileNames, bullets, etc. instead of having to rewrite a java file and recompile.